nwalshgit/WestboroughGeneralLaws/General Bylaws.md

 “Retail Store” – means any business facility that sells goods directly to the consumer whether for or not for profit, including, but not limited to, retail stores, restaurants, pharmacies, convenience and grocery stores, liquor stores, seasonal and temporary businesses.

+“Restaurant” – an entity that prepares and sells food directly to consumers for immediate consumption, as defined by Food and Drugs Administration<sup>1</sup>.

+“Biodegradable” – toxin free and capable of being decomposed by bacteria or other living organisms.

 “Reusable checkout bag” – means a bag with handles that is specifically designed and manufactured for multiple reuse and is either polyester, polypropylene, cotton or other durable